 Panadeine EXTRA contains 500 mg paracetamol and 15 mg codeine phosphate as active ingredients.

 - Maize Starch

 - Panadeine EXTRA contains no sugar, lactose, alcohol or wheat starch.

 GlaxoSmithKline Consumer Healthcare Australia Pty Ltd

 82 Hughes Avenue, Ermington NSW and Auckland, New Zealand

 Tablets: AUST R 101436

-PANADEINE and The Panadeine Vibration are trade marks of the GlaxoSmithKline group of companies.
+PANADEINE and The Panadeine Vibration are trade marks of the GSK group of companies or it licensor.